itsyouonline/eng_gotests/encryption_test/README.md

   - 3DES needs a 24 instead of 16 byte key.
   - GCM is the only authenticated mode of operation, which is recommended for strong security.
   - GCM requires a 16byte block size, thus it is not compatible with blowfish and 3DES.
+  - There is an optimized implementation in the standard library for AES in gcm mode.
+  This implementation is used automatically by the runtime.

 All tests are run on capnp messages containing tlog blocks, specified in the [capnp file](capnp/tlog_schema.capnp).
 For each test, the time it takes for every